violentmonkey/vm-detector/README.md

 VM detector
 ---

-Detector installation status for scripts on Violentmonkey.
+Detect installation status for scripts on Violentmonkey.

 This is a userscript to work with Violentmonkey 2.6.4+.